YunxinLi/LingCloud/README.md

 It supports: Single-round Q&A without input images; Single-round Q&A for images; Chinese command input + English output; English command input + English output.

 [07.02] We release a new verision LMEye v0.1.
 Please follow [here](https://github.com/YunxinLi/LingCloud/tree/main/Lmeye) to RUN it.
 Its performances on perceptual and cognitive evaluation surpass mostly MLLMs.
-Evaluation results are presented [here](https://github.com/YunxinLi/LingCloud/tree/main/Lmeye).

 [07.02] The online demo is closed for fully upgrading.
 We will continually provide the newest local demo with powerful LMEye variant.